 If you do not use a CA-signed SSL certificate for your Code42 servers and you are using Firefox to perform the web restore (via HTTPS), end users must add an exception for the site in their browser configuration before attempting a web restore.
 Most browsers prompt the user for proper handling of a self-signed SSL certificate; however, Firefox does not.

 5. Try another browser

 Web browsers handle issues with web restore differently, especially when multi-server connections are required.
 If web restore fails in one browser, it may work in another.
-At a minimum, try Google Chrome and the latest version of the native OS-based browser: IE (Windows) or Safari (Mac).
+At a minimum, try Google Chrome and the latest version of the native OS-based browser: Edge (Windows) or Safari (Mac).